jensjns/blitzcrank/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Now using doT template-engine, to display the help-section and the upcoming task-switcher
+* Admin-screens displaying a list is now supported

 = 1.0.0 =
 * Keyboard shortcuts to open submenus working
 * Keyboard shortcuts to top-level pages working